quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 Okay, after changing everything to handle chained XOR let's do something easier...

-What we want is to be able to randomly re-order the transformations' instructions.
-However the transformation algorithms we are currently using do not allow this.
+We want to be able to randomly re-order the transformations' instructions.
+However, the transformation algorithms we are currently using do not allow this.
 But let's pull our sleeves up and find new ones!

 rewriteAsBaseN
 ++++++++++++++

-Changing the `rewriteAsBaseN` is trivial.
+Changing the ``rewriteAsBaseN`` is trivial.
 The only thing we need to change is the way the successive exponents are computed.

 .. code:: C++